-The Key Audit Matter How the matter was addressed in our audit Revenue from works contracts represents 91.63% of the total revenue from operations of the Company.
-Revenue from these contracts is recognised on satisfaction of performance obligation over time in accordance with the requirements of relevant accounting standards. recognition with the applicable accounting standards; evenue recognition involves significant estimates elated to measurement of costs to complete, aluation of claims and penalties / liquidated amages and in turn evaluation of the related eceivables and liabilities at each reporting date.
-The Company uses input method based on costs o measure progress of individual contracts.
-Under this approach, the Company recognises evenue and margin based on the costs incurred recording of contract costs; Selected a sample of contracts to test, using risk-based criteria, which - significant revenue recognised during the year; or For these sample contracts, we critically assessed the estimated cost and accrued to date relative to the estimated total costs to complete the performance obligation.
-Penalties/ liquidated damages specified in the adequacy of provision for penalties / liquidated damages arising from customer disputes.
-This assessment included: contracts are inherent in the determination of transaction price and forms part of variable consideration.
-Overstatement of revenue is considered to be a significant audit risk as it is the key driver of returns to investors and incentives linked to performance changes to estimated total revenue and costs to complete an for a reporting period.
-Due to significant judgment involved in the estimate of total revenue, costs to complete and CINCOMPRO- Initicant audit risk of overstatement, we have nsidered measurement of contract revenue as a y audit matter. - sighted the correspondence and minutes of meeting wit Assessed the costs incurred and accrued to date on the balance shee by examining underlying invoices and signed contracts; Appropriate cut-off procedures for determination of revenue in th correct reporting period; Compared, on a sample basis, the outcome of contracts completed during the year with the original budgets and estimated margins for those contracts to determine the reliability of previous estimates; Compared details of a sample of revenue journal entries raise throughout the reporting period, using risk-based criteria, with the relevant up deriving deguase actedies.
+Revenue from works contracts represents 91.63% In view of the significance of the matter we applied the following audit of the total revenue from operations of the procedures in this area, among others, to obtain sufficient appropriate audit

-relevant underlying documentation; Considered the adequacy of disclosures made in note 2(d)(i) to the Company's standalone financial statements in respect of these judgments and estimates.
+- Assessed compliance of the Company's policies in respect of revenue recognition with the applicable accounting standards; - Evaluated the design and implementation and tested operating effectiveness of key internal controls around revenue recognition and recording of contract costs; - Selected a sample of contracts to test, using risk-based criteria, which included individual contracts with: - significant revenue recognised during the year; or - nil margin: or - significantly high, low or negative profit margins. - For these sample contracts, we critically assessed the estimated costs to complete, variations in contract price and contract costs and the adequacy of provision for penalties / liquidated damages arising from customer disputes.
+This assessment included: - inspection of original contracts and its amendments for key terms and milestones to verify the estimated total revenue and costs to complete and / or any changes thereto; - interviewed and challenged project and commercial heads on changes to estimated total revenue and costs to complete and settlement and recoverability of contract related receivables; - compared revenue recorded during the year with the underlying contracts, milestones achieved and invoices raised on the customers; - sighted the correspondence and minutes of meeting with customers around recoverability of claims and penalties / liquidated damages. - Assessed the costs incurred and accrued to date on the balance sheet by examining underlying invoices and signed contracts; - Appropriate cut-off procedures for determination of revenue in the correct reporting period; - Compared, on a sample basis, the outcome of contracts completed during the year with the original budgets and estimated margins for those contracts to determine the reliability of previous estimates; - Compared details of a sample of revenue journal entries raised throughout the reporting period, using risk-based criteria, with the relevant underlying documentation; - Considered the adequacy of disclosures made in note 2(d)(i) to the Company's standalone financial statements in respect of these judgments and estimates.